TomasRoj/OctopusLab-Library/README.md

 See readme(cz).md for instructions in Czech.

-!!!
-This Library is currently in heavy development and not tested fully yet.
-We don't recommend using this library in production !!!
+Library is availibe to download on arduino library manager.
+Download - OctopusLab-Library!

 ## How it works